-As a way for you and I to monitor what you know and what you don't know before tests, you will have pop quizzes multiple times per quarter.
+You will have pop quizzes multiple times per quarter.
 These quizzes will cover material that you should know at that time.
 Any material covered in a previous class may be on a pop quiz.
 The quizzes are not generally worth many points, but do not take them lightly because those points add up as the quarter progresses.
 The lowest unannounced quiz grade will be dropped each quarter.

-Class participation comes in several forms: preparedness, board work, class activities, comments/questions in class, etc. Late homework will rarely be accepted.
+Class participation comes in several forms: preparedness, Quizlet and other online activities, board work, class activities, comments/questions in class, etc. Late homework will rarely be accepted.
 Homework is assigned as a learning tool and will be discussed in class.
 There will be homework for nearly all classes.